GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Compliance {: #compliance }

 Extensions hosted in the Chrome Web Store must comply with our [developer program policies][program policies].
-Some examples are extensions should have a single-purpose, should not used deceptive
+Some examples are the single-purpose policy, spam, deceptive instalation,

 To explore common reasons for policy violations and how to rectify them, see [Troubleshooting Chrome Web Store violations][cws-violations].